steveswinsburg/fhir-ig-user-manual/README.md

 - `input/examples/` – Example instances of your FHIR resources.
 - `fsh-generated/` – Auto-generated FHIR resources from FSH definitions (if using SUSHI).
 - `output/` – Generated website and resources after running the IG Publisher.
+- `ig.xml` (if applicable) – XML-based configuration for defining resource references.

 ## 5. Creating and Adding New Profiles
 Profiles allow you to customise FHIR resources to meet specific requirements.